 Adult caddisflies are mothlike, holding their wings rooflike over their backs.
 The forewings are hairy (instead of scaly like a moth’s).
 Colors are usually dark and drab, although the hindwings, usually hidden beneath the forewings, are often clear.
 The antennae are threadlike, many-segmented, and long, usually as long as the rest of the body.

 Larvae are aquatic, slender, with a segmented abdomen that is usually hidden within a portable protective case.
 The head has chewing mouthparts, and there are 3 pairs of legs at the front of the body.
-The case varies with species but is most typically created from tiny pieces of plants, sand grains or other detritus adhered or spun together into a tube or cone.
-Some cases are spiral like a snail shell.
+In most species, the larvae typically create their cases from tiny pieces of plants, sand grains, or other detritus adhered or spun together into a tube or cone.
+In some species, the cases are spiral like a snail shell.
 Some species don’t make cases at all.

 Adult length: to about 1½ inches; larvae (with case): frequently ½ to 1 inch.

 There is great diversity among American caddisflies, and naturally they can inhabit different habitats.
 Adults roost in shrubs and other plants during the day and fly at night.
 Like moths, they are often attracted to artificial lights.
 As larvae, most creep along rocks and other submerged objects in the clean waters of streams, rivers, and springs, where the movement of the water increases the oxygen level.
 Others prefer lakes, ponds, and other quiet waters, including marshes.

 Among the more than 1,000 species of caddisflies in North America, the food habits vary.
 Aquatic larvae, many eat various types of detritus, including bits of leaves, algae, and miscellaneous organic matter.
 Others are predatory, feeding on aquatic invertebrates and other small prey they can subdue.
 As adults, many species do not eat at all during their brief time out of water.
 Those that do eat generally sop nectar from flowers.